THashimoto27/Diabetes_Datamining_Project/Diabetes.md

 marginal effects of different variables on diabetes.<br> **4.
-Develop a risk score:** based on the individual characteristics we will develop a risk score & based on the risk score we can give early signal whether an individual is within the risk zone of developing diabetes.<br>
+Develop a risk score:** based on the individual characteristics we will develop a risk score & based on the risk score we can give early signal whether an individual is within the risk zone of developing diabetes.<br> **5.
+Need more data to estimate our model preciously:** Our data are always limited, and so we cannot build a perfect predictive model.
+Then, we use the “Natural Language Processing” and “Association rules” to identify factors that are much related to “diabetes” because if we can get additionally data of them, we can estimate our model more preciously.<br>

 # 2. Data and Model